visva-dev/Blog-About-Cats/README.md

 - Ruby 2.7.0
 - Ruby on Rails 6.0.3.4

-## Demo Video
+## Video presentation of the project

-Click the following [link](https://www.loom.com/share/a6f4c7ca3b2a4acea1261b766476a7c9) to see Video presentation of the project.
+Click the following [Video presentation link](https://www.loom.com/share/a6f4c7ca3b2a4acea1261b766476a7c9) to see Video presentation of the project.

-## Live Link
+## Live Demo

 Click the following [link](https://blogaboutcats.herokuapp.com/) live version of the site.
 To check website functionality you can use TestUser which is already created: